Cognigy/Documentation/docs/ai/empower/llms/llm-token-counter.md

 ## Set Up an LLM Token Counter

-1. Add a Code Node following the Node with which you perform a Knowledge Search, for example, a Search Extract Output Node.
+1. Add a Code Node following the Node with which you perform a Knowledge Search and Answer Extraction, for example, a Search Extract Output Node.
 2. Add the following code to the Code Node:

     ```javaScript